Fast, High-Accuracy Results from SENO Biotech Lab

 About SENO Biotech Lab

-Zhangjiakou SENO Biotech specializes in bird sexing through DNA testing, operating a 1,000-square-meter laboratory with a dedicated team of 15 testing technicians and 10 product developers.
+Zhangjiakou SENO Biotech specializes in bird gender test through DNA testing, operating a 1,000-square-meter laboratory with a dedicated team of 15 testing technicians and 10 product developers.
 Located in Zhangjiakou, a city with a rich tradition of racing pigeon breeding, we have become a trusted provider of DNA-based sex identification for birds.

-Features
+Our Features

 Simple Process